El Modena High School Cheerleading

 • Mandatory participation in fundraisers and school events (e.g. assemblies, Back to School Night).

-Competition Squads will be selected after summer evaluations are completed.
+Competition team placements will be selected after summer evaluations are completed.

 Communication & Coach Availability